cem-usp/rais-cnpj-geocoding/README.md

 The pipeline was developed using the [Quarto](https://quarto.org/) publishing system and the [R programming language](https://www.r-project.org/).
 To ensure consistent results, the [`renv`](https://rstudio.github.io/renv/) package is used to manage and restore the R environment.

 Access to the raw data is restricted, as the dataset was obtained upon request and cannot be publicly shared.
 Running the analyses requires an active internet connection and a set of access keys (see the [*Keys*](#keys) section).
+Do not use VPNs, corporate proxies, or other network-routing tools while processing the data, as these can interfere with authentication and downloads.

 After installing the three dependencies mentioned above and setting all the keys, follow these steps to reproduce the analyses: